 MHM (Iraq) v SSHD and Tower Hamlets Probation Service Admin Court: detention found unlawful, on a challenge against both UKBA, who maintained detention for an excessive period under s36(1) power, and the probation service, who failed to provide approved accommodation in order for MHM to make an effective bail application.

 Jo undertakes trafficking work at Tribunal and judicial review level.
 Tribunal successes include a grant of asylum as a former victim of trafficking for a Vietnamese child, a grant of asylum for an adult male Afghan as a former victim of trafficking and grants for female DRC nationals trafficked for exploitation as children.
 She also succeeded on a s83 'upgrade' appeal for a child victim of trafficking from the DRC.

-She is a contributor to the eighth and forthcoming ninth edition of Macdonald’s Immigration Law and Practice and the upcoming fifth edition of Jackson and Warr’s Immigration Law and Practice.
+Jo is a contributor to the eighth and ninth editions of Macdonald's Immigration Law and Practice and the upcoming fifth edition of Jackson and Warr's Immigration Law and Practice.

 - Q&A: what is the Tier 1 UK visa Roman Abramovich is trying to renew and why might it be delayed?

 - Paragraph 322(5): what the Home Office uses to refuse highly skilled migrants leave to remain in Britain

 - Revealed: legal advice for asylum seekers disappearing due to legal aid cuts